‘Do no harm’ – ‘take no shit’

 Sometimes, the path of non-violence is a path of resistance – resisting the self-centredness or aggression in oneself through self-awareness and understanding – resisting the desire to add fuel to the fire of a developing argument or conflict – or by resisting the harmful words or actions of someone else.
 ‘Calling out’ what you perceive to be harmful words and actions in others, is part of the responsibility that comes with being mindful of what is going on.
 Sitting back while someone else is being harmed, or when someone expresses hatred or deluded opinions, only prolongs the harm and suffering.
 Calling someone to account for their hateful speech or aggression is an important part of the process of reducing suffering, both for the victim, and for the aggressor – who needs to realise what they are doing and learn that there are other ways of being in the world.

 By observing our embodied minds without attachment, the practice of zazen or mindful meditation can enable us to think more clearly, be aware of our emotions, maintain composure and act more decisively – even in situations of conflict, stress and suffering.
-The presence of someone who is calm, clear-headed and decisive, even when they are angry, can be a powerful force for good – perhaps helping others to understand and let-go-of the anger, greed or delusion that grips them.
-The practice of zazen, or other forms of mindful meditation, can help us to ‘do no harm,’ and to ‘take no shit.’
+The presence of someone who is calm, clear-headed and decisive, even when they are angry, can be a powerful force for good – perhaps helping others to understand and let go of the anger, prejudice or delusion that grips them.
+The practice of zazen, or other forms of mindful meditation, can help us to ‘do no harm,’ and to ‘stand up for our beliefs’ – or, as they say, ‘take no shit.’